nom764587/IITDELHIHack/README.md

-we used a frist person game starter kit to start for ui
+we used a first person game starter kit to start for ui